mosche/beam-native-experiment/README.md

 gradle -Ppublishing -PdistMgmtSnapshotsUrl=~/.m2/repository/ -p runners/direct-java  publishToMavenLocal -PenableCheckerFramework=false
 ```

+Last, but not least, target parallelism of direct runner is set to 4 in the `MinimalWordCount` application itself.

 ### Fix usage of dynamic proxies with PipelineOptions

 If attempting to run a native image compiled using the generated configuration, we'll immediately notice that the agent